Why Would You Choose to Short Sale Your Home?

 You might be able to strip a second or third mortgage off your home’s title if you have them.
 Therefore, you wouldn’t have to make that mortgage’s monthly payments.
 Under the Chapter 13’s “adjustments of debts,” you can get rid of these second or third mortgages if your home is worth less than the balance of your first mortgage.
 Therefore, there is no equity at all in your home for this second mortgage.

-As a result, you avoid having to pay the monthly payments for the second mortgage and, therefore, the debt against your home will be significantly decreased.
+As a result, you avoid having to pay the monthly payments for the second mortgage.
+Therefore, the debt against your home significantly decreases.
 This makes keeping your home more in your interest.
 Other benefits of Chapter 13 will also make keeping your home financially feasible in the short run and sensible in the long term.
 In any case, each month, you will pay less for a home that has less debt on it.

 3. Resolve Other Liens

 You may feel pressured to do a short sale because of your mortgage obligations as well as other responsibilities that are attached to your home’s title.
 This includes

 - Tax Lien

 - Utility Lien

 - Construction Lien

 You may feel like you have to pay on or more of these legal obligations.
 All collection agencies including the IRS, state tax, and child support agencies can be antagonistic in attempting to collect their money.
 Understandably, you might be feeling a lot of pressure to do a short sale on your home to pay that scary creditor.